bradhowes/auv3-support/README.md

 # Overview

 Swift package containing useful code for AUv3 app extensions.
-There are four products so far in this package:
+There are three products in this package:

-- [AUv3Shared][s] -- collection of extensions and classes for both the AudioUnit components that is packaged as an AUv3 app extension and the host app that contains it.
+- [AUv3Shared][s] -- collection of extensions and classes for both AudioUnit components packaged as an AUv3 app extension, and the host app that contains them.
 Because it will be linked to the AUv3 app extension, it must not link to or use any APIs that are forbidden by Apple for use by app extensions.
 This code works on both iOS and macOS platforms.
 - [AUv3Host][h] -- classes that provide a simple AUv3 hosting environment for the AUv3 app extension.
-  Provides an audio chain that sends a sample loop through the AUv3 audio unit and out to the speaker.
-Also provides for user preset management.
+Provides an audio chain that sends a sample loop through the AUv3 audio unit and out to the main speaker.
+The host supports user presets.
-- [AUv3Component][c] -- classes specific to an AUv3 component.n
+- [AUv3Component][c] -- classes specific to an AUv3 component.
+Foremost is the [FilterAudioUnit][fau] class that
+  provides a generic AUv3 container for a custom DSP kernel that performs the signal processing.
+Additional Swift types provide useful parameter functionality.

-Additional AUv3 functionality specific to C++ can be found in the [DSPHeaders][dh] repo of which this depends on.
+Additional AUv3 functionality specific to C++ can be found in the [DSPHeaders][dh] repo.
+Of particular note is the [EventProcessor][ep] template class that provides a complete foundation for a C++ DSP kernel that can be used in Swift and put in [FilterAudioUnit][fau] container.

 # Demo App